Microbial Molecular Genetics

 Major Research Topics

 When cells are starved for the DNA precursor dTTP, they quickly lose viability, a phenomenon named thymine-less death (TLD).
-Although TLD has been exploited by popular anti-cancer and bactericidal drugs such as 5-fluorouracil and trimethoprim, respectively, the precise mechanisms of genomic instability and cell lethality in TLD have not been unknown since its discovery more than 60 years ago.
-We have recently found that replication fork is arrested at discreate regions near the replication origin by low levels of thymidine and thereby provoke abnormal DNA synthesis leading to genetic instability.
+Although TLD has been exploited by popular anti-cancer and bactericidal drugs (5-fluorouracil and trimethoprim), the precise mechanisms of genomic instability and cell lethality in TLD have been unknown since its discovery more than 60 years ago.
+We have recently found that the E. coli genome is programmed to arrest replication fork at discreate regions near the replication origin under thymidine shortage and to produce genetic instability under thymidine starvation (Fig.3).

 Biofilm formation by Bacillus subtilis（Fig. 4）